 Grated zest of one lemon

 For gremolata, in a small bowl combine parsley, garlic, and lemon zest; set aside.

 Preheat oven to 350°F. Season veal shanks with salt and pepper and dredge with flour; shake off excess.
 In a large ovenproof Dutch oven, heat half the olive oil over high heat; cook shanks in batches, until all pieces are well browned, adding more oil if needed.
 This step is important for developing flavour.
 Transfer shanks to a large plate.

 Reduce heat to medium low.
 Add onion, garlic, and carrots; cook for 4 minutes, or until softened.
 Add chicken stock, wine, and tomatoes; scrape up brown bits on bottom of pan.
 Return shanks and any accumulated juices to pan; add bay leaf and thyme.
 Bring liquid to a boil; cover and transfer to preheated oven.
 Simmer for 2 to 2½ hours until meat is very tender, turning shanks over once.
-Transfer meat to a platter and tent with foil.
-Set Dutch oven over burner and cook over medium-high heat for 15 to 20 minutes.
+Add potatoes in the last 1 hour.
+Remove meat and potatoes from oven, transfer to a platter and tent with foil.
+Set Dutch oven with sauce over burner and cook over medium-high heat for 15 to 20 minutes.
 Discard bay leaf.
 Adjust seasonings.
-Return shanks to Dutch oven and serve with sauce and sprinkled with gremolata.
+Serve with sauce and sprinkled with gremolata.